 Prescribing is not a one-way transaction.
 Acknowledgements, cancellations, and renewals all need to return cleanly to the source system.
 Without this feedback loop, trust in the workflow erodes quickly.

-When done well, interoperability quietly supports everything else the product promises.
+When done well, interoperability quietly supports everything else the erx prescription software development promises.
 It also shapes the thinking behind how to develop e-prescription (eRx) software for healthcare providers before features and functionality come into play.

 |